redprivate/dndlexikon/lexikon.md

 - **Components:** V, S
 - **Duration:** Instantaneous
 ___
 You point your finger, and the creature that damaged you is momentarily surrounded by hellish flames.
 The creature must make a Dexterity saving throw.
-It takes 2d10 fire damage on a failed save, or half as much damage on a successful one.***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st.
+It takes 2d10 fire damage on a failed save, or half as much damage on a successful one.
+<br><br>**At Higher Levels:** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st.

 ### Heroism
 *1st-level enchantment*